Smoking and Breastfeeding

 Marijuana also called “pot”, “weed” and “cannabis” is the most commonly used, illegal drug used today.

-- Mothers who use cocaine, heroine or PCP should not breastfeed as baby can have serious side-effects and even die.
+Mothers who use cocaine, heroin or PCP should not breastfeed, as their babies will experience serious side-effects and may even die.

-- Moms that cannot quit smoking marijuana ( who have a marijuana dependency ) can continue to breastfeed as
+Mothers that cannot quit smoking marijuana ( who have a marijuana dependency ) can continue to breastfeed as

-long as they do not expose baby to the secondhand smoke.
+long as they do not expose their babies to the secondhand smoke.

-- When breast feeding smoking marijuana can cause low milk production
+- Smoking marijuana can cause low milk production.

 - Baby will show signs of sedation, weakness and lack of appetite.

 - High risk of SIDS “cot death”.

-- One of the biggest marijuana risks are damage to brain cells and genetic material
+- One of the biggest marijuana risks is damage to brain cells and genetic material.

 Breastfeeding or smoking?
 Smoking is extremely addictive, and